todo-make-username/todo-make-username/README.md

 <br>

 ## 📝&nbsp;Recent Projects
+### Terminal-Based Game: <br>
+An application developed in Godot to learn the delegator pattern.
+Will be used as a refrence for a c++ project as a refresher in c++, as well as an experiment by combining it with the data driven game design project.

 ### Recipe Book: <br>
 A Laravel web application to house cooking recipes, as well as automatically generate shopping lists.